telosnetwork/telos-docs/docs/evm/api/indexer.md

+---
+sidebar_positon: 1
+---

-## Telos EVM Indexer API
+# EVM Indexer API

+The EVM Indexer indexes all EVM transactions, traces, accounts, blocks, logs for Telos EVM.
+It also indexes derived data such as token balances, nfts, approvals & transfers.

-Our API mainly uses swagger for documentation, you can consult it using the following URLs:
+Our API exposing the indexer's data mainly uses swagger for documentation, you can consult it using the following URLs:

 - Testnet: [api.testnet.teloscan.io](http://api.testnet.teloscan.io/swagger/)
 - Mainnet: [api.teloscan.io](http://api.teloscan.io/swagger/)

-We do however implement some advanced fields, like the `topics` filter field, for which you will find the documentation below
+However we also implement some advanced fields, like the `topics` filter field, for which you will find the documentation below:

 ## Topics filter